chocolate-doom/chocolate-doom/README.md

 ## Download

 Source code and Windows binaries (compatible with both x86 and x64 editions) for the latest release can be found on the [Release](https://github.com/fabiangreffrath/crispy-doom/releases/latest) page.

+To install on OSX, get macports and then run "sudo port install crispy-doom".

 The most recent list of changes can be found in the [Changelog](https://github.com/fabiangreffrath/crispy-doom/blob/master/CHANGELOG.md).